America Bites The Bullet

 That's why we don't make televisions in America anymore.
 Or much of anything else.

-That's why Lionel trains are now made in Korea.
+That's why Lionel trains are now made in Korea and China.
 That's why American cars look more Asian than today's Asian cars do.

 That's why all the small, locally-owned toy stores have closed and you're buying Chinese-made crap for your kids at a Wal-Mart.